ghaemifard/W8tedAlloy/README.md

 ### Changes

 The most important change is adding the keyword 'odds' to the Alloy specifications.
-It can define a constraint with prioritiy levels 1 to 9.
+It can define a constraint with priority levels 1 to 9.

 Usage:

     odds 2 allBooksHaveSomePages{...}

-To work properly, it is essential to choose a MaxSAT solver as your solver, otherwise the code above will be translated as:
+To work properly, it is essential to choose a MaxSAT solver as your solver; otherwise, the code above will be translated as:

     pred allBooksHaveSomePages{...}